 The application of any company or organisation which fulfils the conditions set up in Art.
-4 a)- f) to be a member will be evaluated and approved by the Association’s Board by simple majority.
+5 a)- f) to be a member will be evaluated and approved by the Association’s Board by simple majority.
 If the application is accepted, the General Assembly will be informed accordingly.

-Rejections of applications for membership shall be in writing and shall state the reasons therefore.
+Rejections of applications for membership shall be in writing and shall state the reasons, therefore.

 Applicants to whom membership is denied shall be heard by the General Assembly if they request so in writing, and their application shall be submitted to a second vote to the General Assembly thereafter.